Oxygen Vacancy in ZnO-$w$ Phase: Pseudohybrid Hubbard Density Functional Study: Results and discussion

-\section{Numerical Results}
+\subsection{Numerical results}

-In full agreement with previous studies \cite{vrubel19}, for our calculations we adopt the $6\times6\times6$ grid for sampling the Brillouin zone.
-The density of states (DOS) evaluated for a $3\times3\times3$ supercell of ZnO in the presence of an oxygen vacancy within the pseudohybrid Hubbard DFT is shown in Fig.~\ref{fig1}a.
-Besides the structure of (un)occupied states, which it inherits from the defect-free ZnO, the DOS in Fig.~\ref{fig1}a accommodates a localized level at 7.5~eV, which is present only after introducing an oxygen vacancy in the supercell (this value turns out to be very close to the position reported earlier in Ref.~\cite{paudel08}).
-Though, in Ref.~\cite{paudel08} Hubbard type correction was included to the Zn $s$ orbital, leading thus to bandgap opening, no direct physical interpretation was provided \cite{ma13}.
-Whereas the results of our numerical simulations on spatial structure of electronic density isosurfaces, as implemented with \texttt{XCrySDen} visualization tools \cite{xcrysden03}, shown in Figs.~\ref{fig1}c,d, clearly demonstrate that the defect level is localized on the vacant oxygen site of the supercell (Fig.~\ref{fig1}c).
-Thus, the change of the total charge density induced by the vacancy, something we refer to as pseudocharge density, is distributed over the oxygen vacancy center with minor localization on nearest atoms of Zn and O (Fig.~\ref{fig1}d).
-To depict it we sample $|\psi_D(\bm{r})|^2=const$, with $\psi_D(\bm{r})$ standing for the defect state, at 35\%, Fig.~\ref{fig1}c, and 3\%, Fig.~\ref{fig1}d, of maximum value and stretch the continuous smooth surface into the grid.
+The density of states (DOS) evaluated for a $3\times3\times3$ supercell of ZnO in the presence of an oxygen vacancy, within the pseudohybrid Hubbard DFT approach with $U_{\mathrm{O}-2p}=U_{\mathrm{Zn}-3d}=8$~eV, is shown in figure~\ref{fig2new}(a).
+Besides the structure of (un)occupied states, which it inherits from the defect-free ZnO, the DOS in figure~\ref{fig2new}(a) accommodates a localized level at 7.5~eV, which is present only after introducing an oxygen vacancy in the supercell.
+It turns out that this value is very close to the position reported earlier in Ref.~\cite{paudel08}.
+Although, in Ref.~\cite{paudel08} Hubbard type correction was included to the Zn $s$ orbital which resulted in a bandgap opening, no direct physical interpretation was provided \cite{ma13}.
+In the present investigation we report also on the spatial extent and geometry of the electronic density isosurfaces (as implemented with \texttt{XCrySDen} visualization tools \cite{xcrysden03}).
+These results shown in figures~\ref{fig2new}(c)-(d) clearly demonstrate that the defect level is localized on the vacant oxygen site of the supercell, see figure~\ref{fig2new}(c).
+Thus, the change of the total charge density induced by the vacancy, that we refer to as pseudocharge density, is distributed over the oxygen vacancy center with minor localization on nearest atoms of Zn and O, see figure~\ref{fig2new}(d).
+We note that for this figure, we sampled $|\psi_D(\bm{r})|^2=const$, with $\psi_D(\bm{r})$ standing for the defect state, at 35\%, figure~\ref{fig2new}(c), and 3\%, figure~\ref{fig2new}(d), of the maximum value.

+The analysis of the defect level in terms of atomic orbitals can be resolved by inspecting the PDOS, shown in figure~\ref{fig2new}(b).
+The peak at $-9$~eV corresponds to the $2s^2$ orbital of oxygen, while the states of the zinc $3d^{10}$ shell are located between $-2.5$ and $0$~eV.
+Remarkably, the $2p$ states of oxygen ($0-6$~eV) are decoupled (primarily by means of the $U_{\mathrm{Zn}-3d}$ Hubbard correction) with those of zinc $3d$ that form the top of the valence band.
+It should be noted that wave function overlap causes hybridization between the Zn $3d$ and O $2p$ states.
+As one can see from figures~\ref{fig2new}(a)-(b), the unoccupied orbitals, moving 3.4~eV away from the valence band, are governed by the Zn $4s$ orbitals.
+The estimated bandgap value reaches 3.5~eV which is close to the experimental result of 3.4~eV.